continental/hybrid_learning/README.rst

 Hybrid Learning for DNNs
 ========================

-This is an implementation of a suggested hybrid learning life-cycle which aims to ensure the correct embedding of visual semantic concepts (defined by labeled examples) in the latent space of DNNs.
+This is a pytorch implementation of parts of a hybrid learning lifecycle for computer vision convolutional neural networks (CNNs).
+It aims to verify that visual semantic concepts (defined by labeled examples) are (correctly) represented in the latent space of DNNs and correctly used.
-The current core functionalities of the provided modules are:
+The core functionalities of the provided modules are:

-- *Analysis* (finding and quality assessment) of concept embeddings.
+- *Concept analysis*: Finding and quality assessment of embeddings of concepts in a CNN latent space.
-- *Custom dataset handles* for some standard concept datasets.
-- *Model extension* methods which allow to e.g. extend model output by concept predictions for multi-task training.
+- *Model extension* methods which allow to e.g. extend CNN outputs by concept predictions.
+- *Custom dataset handles* and some useful transformations for some standard concept datasets.
+- *Logic framework*: A framework to formulate, evaluate, and parse (fuzzy) logic rules, e.g., to check whether CNN outputs and concept predictions are plausible.
+- *Experimentation utils* for preparation, processing, and evaluation of standard experiments.

 .. entry-point: installation instructions